 Connect a composite cable to the corresponding Channel 1 or 2 connector.
+The Mantis MG uses RCA-M connectors.

-Component, RGB, S-video
+Component, S-video

 - 1. DB connector end to either VGA 1 or 2. - 2.
 Connect the color coded cables to the appropriate connectors on the display device.